jyan500/react-yoyo-clicker/README.md

 Inspired by Judge Basher, as well as the Scales Collective Clicker.

-Tech Stack: React + Tailwind CSS
+Tech Stack: React + Typescript + Tailwind CSS

 # How to Run: